Calcium and Vitamin D Supplements

 We’ll take an in-depth look at both these nutrients and why calcium and vitamin D alone might not be enough on their own.

-Let’s kick things off calcium.
+Let’s kick things off with calcium.

 Calcium is the cornerstone of bone health, and the numbers don’t lie.
 The Nutrition Business Journal reported Americans spent nearly $2 billion (yes billion, with a B) on calcium supplements in 2016 alone.